tdolby-at-uk-ibm-com/ace-demo-sap-unittest/README-codespaces.md

 The container will start up once the image has been downloaded (usually 30-50 seconds) and vscode will start automatically.
-All of the usual ACE commands are present, servers can be started as usual, etc. For this repo, Maven can be used to build and test the application and library in the terminal window:
+All of the usual ACE commands are present, servers can be started as usual, etc. For this repo, Maven can be used to build and test the application in the terminal window:
 ```
 mvn --no-transfer-progress verify
 ```